China says Nobel-winning dissident Liu Xiaobo in 'critical condition'

 The announcement came just one day after Western specialists said the Nobel laureate could travel safely for treatment overseas if he was permitted to leave China soon.

-A statement released by the hospital where Liu is being treated described his worsening symptoms and condition, quoting his medical team -- composed of prominent Chinese oncologists -- as saying he is not suited for invasive procedures or radiation therapy.
+A statement released by the hospital where Liu is being treated for liver cancer described his worsening symptoms and condition, quoting his medical team -- composed of prominent Chinese oncologists -- as saying he is not suited for invasive procedures or radiation therapy.

 "The doctors suggested close monitoring of the patient's blood pressure, correction of low blood pressure level, active anti-infection therapy and blood purification," the statement said, adding that Liu's family has been informed of the team's opinion.